iakubovskii7/Ether_test/README.md

 ***Application*** is based on *app.py* and *application* folder.
 You find interactive dashboards here: https://share.streamlit.io/iakubovskii7/ether_test/app.py.
 You can choose period what you want and see updated statistics and visualisation.
+Also you can run application manually via *streamlit run app.py* in terminal.

 Dashboard has three parts:
 - Base analytics